 See slideshows from previous masterclasses.

 The dates for our 2016 Teachers' Masterclasses are as follows:

 - Human geography fieldwork Masterclass, RGS-IBG premises, Kensington, London: Friday 13th - Sunday 15th May 2016.
 This course will begin on Friday evening and finish at lunchtime on Sunday.
-The programme will be uploaded when finalised but it is likely to focus on London's East End regeneration and a GIS element will take place on Sunday morning.
+Bob Digby will be running the fieldwork element, focusing on London's East End regeneration and a GIS element will take place on Sunday morning.
 See below for a programme for this event.

-- Physical geography fieldwork Masterlcass, Cranedale Centre, Yorkshire Wolds: Friday 15th - Sunday 17th July 2016.
+- Physical geography fieldwork Masterclass, Cranedale Centre, Yorkshire Wolds: Friday 15th - Sunday 17th July 2016.
 There will be an optional Friday afternoon activity on this weekend and the course will be finished by lunchtime on Sunday.
 The course will be run by highly skilled tutors from the Cranedale Centre.
 See below for a full programme for this event.

 For further information, download the guidance notes below or contact Charlie Eustace, the Learning and Leading Coordinator by email on: email@example.com or telephone on: 0207 591 3180.

-To apply for a place, complete the application form below and send it to Charlie at email@example.com.
+To apply for a place, complete the application form below and send it to Charlie at firstname.lastname@example.org.
 She will acknowledge receipt of your application form by email and inform you as to whether or not you have been offered a place.
-Once a place has been offered, a cancellation cheque is required to confirm the place.
-This will not be banked if you attend: the cheque will be returned and credit card details destroyed.
+Once a place has been offered, a cancellation cheque/credit card authorisation is required to confirm the place.
+No money will be taken if you attend: the cheque will be returned and credit card details destroyed.
 Please see below for further information.